 The most important aspects to consider when choosing the wheel grit are the grit size and the grit hardness.

 Measure from A to Z, the hardness of the grid varies from A - softest to Z - hardest.
 This is a shoe size type of metric that can vary for the same rating depending on the manufacturer.
-Best advice is to stick to one you know.
+The best advice is to stick to the one you know.

 There are certain bench grinders that are manufactured specifically to suit a purpose and others that are versatile but best suited for certain tasks.
 Here are the most common types you’ll find.